dsanson/termpdf.py/README.md

 # `termpdf.py`

-A graphical pdf (and epub and cbz) viewer, written in python, that works inside [kitty](https://sw.kovidgoyal.net/kitty/).
+A graphical pdf and epub viewer, written in python, that works inside [kitty](https://sw.kovidgoyal.net/kitty/).

 I wrote this to replace [termpdf](https://github.com/dsanson/termpdf), which